HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 finiteness which are conflated in the classical finite world.
 Bishop finite sets are those which admit a cardinality.
 They're in bijection with some
 $[n]$, and so have a well defined notion of _size_.
-Kuratowski finite sets, in contrast, are those equipped with a notion of _enumeration_.
+Kuratowski finite sets, in contrast, are those equipped with an _enumeration_.
 You can list all the elements of a kuratowski finite set.

 Of course, knowing how to biject a set $X$ with a set $[n]$ always tells